zig-gamedev/zig-gamedev/libs/ztracy/README.md

 Zig bindings taken from: https://github.com/SpexGuy/Zig-Tracy

-To build your project with Tracy enabled run: `zig build -Denable_tracy=true`.

 ## Getting started

 Copy `ztracy` folder to a `libs` subdirectory of the root of your project.